Tennessee State Route 8: Hamilton County

 SR 8 begins in Hamilton County as the unsigned companion route to US 41/US 76 at the Georgia state line in East Ridge, where they continue concurrent with Georgia State Route 3.
 As Ringgold Road, they head west and have an interchange with I-75 and go through downtown before passing through the Bachman Tubes and entering Chattanooga, where it becomes Westside Drive and having an interchange with I-24.
 They then come to an intersection and become concurrent with US 11/US 64/SR 2 (E 23rd Street) and head north on Dodds Avenue.
-They pass through neighborhoods before US 41/US 76/SR 8 split from US 11/US 64/SR 2 (Dodds Avenue) and continue east along E Main Street.
-They then become concurrent with SR 17 (S Willow Street) before SR 8 splits off and heads north along Market Street.
-SR 8 enters downtown as a signed secondary highway, having intersections with SR 316 (M L King Boulevard) and SR 389 (W 4th Avenue) before crossing the Tennessee River (via the Market Street Bridge) and becoming Cherokee Boulevard.
-SR 8 then has an interchange with US 27/SR 29/SR 27, at the southern terminus of US 127, which it becomes concurrent with, along with SR 27, in Red Bank, with SR 8 becoming unsigned again.
-They then come to a junction where SR 27 splits off and goes west (signed south) before winding its way up a mountain and going through Signal Mountain.
-US 127/SR 8, then go through Walden and Fairmount before crossing into Sequatchie County.
+They pass through neighborhoods before US 41/US 76/SR 8 split from US 11/US 64/SR 2 (Dodds Avenue) and then heads east along E Main Street.
+SR 17 joins the concurrency from S Willow Street before SR 8 splits off and heads north along Broad Street.
+The route enters downtown as a signed secondary highway, joining SR 316 (M L King Boulevard) to head east one block over to continue north on Market Street.
+SR 8 becomes unsigned again and has an intersection with SR 389 (W 4th Street) before crossing the Tennessee River (via the Market Street Bridge) and following Cherokee Boulevard to Signal Mountain Road.
+SR 8 then has an interchange with US 27/SR 29/SR 27, at the southern terminus of US 127, at which it becomes concurrent with SR 27, in Red Bank, with SR 8 remaining unsigned.
+SR 27 splits off at Suck Creek Road before US 127/SR 8 wind their way up a mountain that is part of Walden Ridge to pass through the town of Signal Mountain.
+US 127/SR 8 then go through Walden and Fairmount before crossing into Sequatchie County as well as the Central Time Zone.

 Sequatchie County

-They then go through Lone Oak before meandering down a mountainside and entering a valley in Center Point, where they intersect SR 283.
+US 127/SR 8 then go through Lone Oak before meandering down a mountainside into the Sequatchie Valley and entering Center Point, where they intersect SR 283.
 US 127/SR 8 then enter Dunlap and have an intersection with SR 28, which becomes the unsigned companion route of US 127.
 They go north through downtown before coming to an interchange with SR 111, where SR 8 separates from US 127/SR 28 and follows that route, becoming signed for the first time as a primary highway.
-SR 111/SR 8 leave Dunlap and wind their way through a narrow valley to Cagle and have an intersection with SR 399.
+SR 111/SR 8 leave Dunlap and wind their way through a narrow valley, ascending the main part of the Cumberland Plateau on a steep grade to Cagle and have an intersection with SR 399.
 SR 8 soon leaves SR 111 and heads northwestward to enter Van Buren County.